apache/sling-site/src/main/jbake/content/documentation/bundles/content-loading-jcr-contentloader.md

     </node>

-## Declared Node Type Registration
+## Declared Node Type and Namespace Registration

 The `sling-jcr-base` bundle provides low-level repository operations which are at the heart of the functionality of Sling:

+### Node Type and Namespace Definitions (CND)

-* *Node Type Definitions* \- The class `org.apache.sling.content.jcr.base.NodeTypeLoader` provides methods to register custom node types with a repository given a repository session and a node type definition file in CND format.
+The class `org.apache.sling.content.jcr.base.NodeTypeLoader` provides methods to register custom node types and namespace with a repository given a repository session and a node type definition file in [CND format](https://jackrabbit.apache.org/jcr/node-type-notation.html).
 This class is also used by this bundle to register node types on behalf of other bundles.

 Bundles may list node type definition files in CND format in the `Sling-Nodetypes` bundle header.
-This header is a comma-separated list of resources in the respective bundle.
+This header is a comma-separated list of resource names in the respective bundle.
 Each resource is taken and fed to the `NodeTypeLoader` to define the node types.

 After a bundle has entered the *resolved* state, the node types listed in the `Sling-Nodetypes` bundle header are registered with the repository.

 Node types installed by this mechanism will never be removed again by the `sling-jcr-base` bundle.

 Starting with revision 911430, re-registration of existing node types is enabled by default.
-To disable this, add `;rereigster:=false` to the resource names for which re-registration should be disabled.
+To disable this, add `;reregister:=false` to the resource names for which re-registration should be disabled.

 <div class="warning">
 Support for re-registration of node types is relatively limited.
 In Jackrabbit, for example, only "trivial" changes are allowed.
 </div>

+### Namespace Defition

+Instead of using a CND file for defining namespace one can use the bundle header `Sling-Namespaces` as well.
+It contains a comma-separated list of `<prefix>=<uri>` strings.
+Those are processed in [`org.apache.sling.content.jcr.base.internal.loader.Loader`](https://github.com/apache/sling-org-apache-sling-jcr-base/blob/66be360910c265473799635fcac0e23895898913/src/main/java/org/apache/sling/jcr/base/internal/loader/Loader.java#L192).

-### Automated tests
+## Automated tests

 The initial content found in the [sling-test folder of the launchpad initial content](https://github.com/apache/sling-org-apache-sling-launchpad-content/tree/master/src/main/resources/content/sling-test) is verified by the [InitialContentTest](https://github.com/apache/sling-org-apache-sling-launchpad-integration-tests/blob/master/src/main/java/org/apache/sling/launchpad/webapp/integrationtest/InitialContentTest.java) when running the *launchpad testing* integration tests.